-Inheritance Tax (IHT) is a tax paid to the Government, when you die, on everything you own.
+Inheritance Tax (IHT) is a tax paid to the Government when you die.
+The amount is paid based on everything you own.

 As long as the total value of what you leave behind is less than £325,000 per person, there won’t currently be any inheritance tax to pay.
 This is known as the nil rate band.
 The nil rate band for inheritance tax and the rate of tax is usually set by the Chancellor each year in the budget.

 Any assets above the nil rate band could be taxed at a huge 40%.

 Many of our clients wish to act to mitigate or reduce Inheritance Tax.
 There are several ways to do this in line with HMRC rules and guidelines.
 Things to consider include:

 - Taking out life assurance to cover the IHT bill